Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/configuration.md

 {% include docs/widgets/notice.html content="
   <p>Note that <code>importPromise</code> must contain a function returning the import-promise, not the import-promise itself!
 Otherwise the promise would be executed right where it is defined, which defeats the point of lazy-loading.</p>
 " %}

+## Alternative platforms

+The default implementation of the library should work in both <a href="https://v17.angular.io/api/platform-browser" target="_blank">browsers</a> as well as during <a href="https://v17.angular.io/guide/ssr" target="_blank">server-side-rendering</a>.
+However, there may be more specialized use cases on platforms that are not directly supported.

+In such cases, you can create your own `PlatformService`.
+The `PlatformService` is internally used as a layer of abstraction between the library and the platform it runs on.
+It offers several functions to interact with the platform and handles platform-specific objects (such as `document` and `HTMLElement` in the case of the default `PlatformService`).

+You can implement your own `PlatformService` by creating a class that follows the `PlatformService` interface and pass it as the second parameter to `provideDynamicHooks`.

+**Tip:** You can partially implement as many methods as you need.
+For all non-implemented methods, the library falls back to the default `PlatformService`.